Why study Respiratory Care?

 - a high school diploma or GED

-- completed high school biology, chemistry and physics within the past 6 years with a grade of C or better (applicants without this background may take college-level science courses before applying to the technical core)
+- completed high school biology and chemistry within the past six years with a grade of C or better (applicants without this background may take college-level science courses before applying to the technical core).
+See an Academic Advisor for appropriate college-level courses.

 - have an overall gpa of 2.75 or higher